 This template requires granular information on the liability structure of the entity or group.
 Liabilities are broken down by liabilities excluded from bail-in and liabilities not excluded from bail-in.
 Further breakdowns by liability classes, counterparty classes and maturity are provided.

-Where a maturity breakdown is set out in this template, the residual maturity shall be the time until the contractual maturity or, when there is an explicit or implicit, contractual or statutory, right for the holder of an instrument to early reimbursement, until the first date where such a right arises.
-Interim payments of principal shall be split into the corresponding maturity buckets.
+Where a maturity breakdown is set out in this template, the residual maturity shall be the time until the contractual maturity.
+By derogation from that:

+where a liabilities instrument includes a holder redemption option exercisable prior to the original stated maturity of the instrument, the maturity of the instrument shall be defined as the earliest possible date on which the holder can exercise the redemption option and request redemption or repayment of the instrument

+where a liabilities instrument includes an incentive for the issuer to call, redeem, repay or repurchase the instrument prior to the original stated maturity of the instrument, the maturity of the instrument shall be defined as the earliest possible date on which the issuer can exercise that option and request redemption or repayment of the instrument

+Where the instrument includes such a call option for the issuer with an unspecified exercise date or where the exercise of the option is triggered by specific events, the conservatively estimated likely exercise date shall be reported; regulatory or tax call options shall not be considered for this purpose.

+In case of interim payments of principal, the principal shall be split and allocated into the corresponding maturity buckets.
 Where applicable, the maturity shall be considered separately for both the principal amount and accrued interest.

 By default, amounts reported in this template shall be outstanding amounts.
 The outstanding amount of a claim or instrument is the sum of the principal amount of, and accrued interest on, the claim or instrument.
 The outstanding amount due is equal to the value of the claim which the creditor could file under insolvency proceedings.